Running In The Morning: How To Make It Your New Habit

 #7: Run Adherence

-A morning running routine is often easier to practice consistently without distractions and other obligations coming up over the course of the day.
+A morning running routine is often easier to practice consistently, without distractions and other obligations coming up throughout the day.

 Running in the morning fills you with a sense of accomplishment and sets the tone for a productive, upbeat, and successful day ahead.